IQSS/datafest/03_Github_remote_and_conflicts.md

 <img src="img/pull_success.png" width="700" align="center">

-Once very useful feature of this and other Git clients is looking at how a file has changed over time.
+One very useful feature of this and other Git clients is looking at how a file has changed over time.
 In GK, right-mouse click on the file and select "File History" to see exactly that:

 <img src="img/get_to_file_history.png" width="700" align="center">